-We commenced operations in 1984 and as of September 30, 2008, we had an accumulated deficit of \$424.8 million.
-We incurred a net loss of \$80.9 million in fiscal 2008, net loss of \$58.7 million in fiscal 2007, and net income of \$54.9 million in fiscal 2006.
-Fiscal 2006 results include the sale of our GELcore joint venture that resulted in a net gain, before tax, of \$88.0 million.
+We commenced operations in 1984 and as of December 31, 2008, we had an accumulated deficit of \$478.2 million.
+We incurred a net loss of \$53.4 million for the three months ended December 31, 2008, which included a \$33.8 million non-cash impairment charge related to goodwill and intangible assets.
 Our operating results for future periods are subject to numerous uncertainties and we cannot assure you that we will not continue to experience net losses for the foreseeable future.
 Although our revenue has grown in recent years, we may be unable to sustain such growth rates in light of potential changes in market or economic conditions.
 If we are not able to increase revenue and reduce our costs, we may not be able to achieve profitability.